Just the facts on this website...

 Issues

-We can work on climate change within our border, without creating more economic stress for Vermonters and businesses.
-Initiatives such as the 'clean heat standard' are projected to increase costs to Vermonters and businesses with no tangible return.
-There are plenty of things we can and should do right here in Vermont to prepare for future events.
+ISSUE: Climate Change: We can work on climate change within our border, without creating more economic stress for Vermonters and businesses.
+Initiatives such as the 'clean heat standard' are experimental and projected to increase costs to Vermonters and businesses with no tangible return.
+Solution: Hands on projects right here in Vermont to mitigate future flood events.

 As a Candidate for one of two State Representative seats in the Washington -2 district, I have been taking a deeper look at things that have created the current inefficient school funding system.
 Starting with the Brigham decision in 1997 the State was put on a path to do a better job of equalizing disparities between school districts ability to fund their schools.
 Simply put, some districts were ‘property-poor’ and some were ‘wealthy, and the Vermont Supreme Court said that Vermont needed to do a better job of ensuring that all students, whether from property-poor or wealthy school districts had a more equal educational opportunity.
 Specifically they stated that the State needed to ensure ‘substantial equality of educational opportunity’.
 Substantial equality.
 It is important to note as well that the courts in their discussion and analysis said that it was primarily a State (not town/district) responsibility to educate kids, and that in administering the education system statewide there were inherent disparities that made ‘absolute equality’ an impractical requirement.